metagenomics/submg/README.md

 # Usage
 subMG is intended to submit data related to a *single* (co-)assembly.
-All samples, sequncing runs, bins and MAGs specified in the config file will be associated with this assembly.
+All samples, sequencing runs, bins and MAGs specified in the config file will be associated with this assembly.
 If you want to submit data from multiple assemblies, you need to run subMG once for each assembly.

 ## Tutorial
 If you'd like to use the the subMG CLI, consider following [the tutorial](https://metagenomics.github.io/submg/)